24 / 7 / 2014 14:09 PM

 European travellers going on a holiday or a business trip to a European Economic Area country (EEA) or Switzerland, can apply for a free European Health Insurance Card (EHIC) from their home country's healthcare system.
 The EHIC entitles them to receive emergency or immediately necessary healthcare if a need arises during their trip.
 It does not allow patients to go abroad specifically to receive medical care.

 Information about access to healthcare in the EU for UK residents, including how to apply for an EHIC, information on planned treatment and healthcare when moving abroad, is available from the NHS Choices website.
+In particular, if you're having difficulties with the online application form, to update your personal details, or to replace a lost or stolen card, call the automated EHIC application service on 0300 3301350.
+For general enquiries about the EHIC or claim refunds, call the Overseas Healthcare Team on 0191 218 1999.
+If calling from abroad ring +44 191 218 1999.
+Unfortunately, the NHS European Office is not able to give advice on individual cases.
 A European Commission guide to the social security rights of insured persons moving within the EU is also available.
-Unfortunately, the NHS European Office is not able to give advice on individual cases.

 Information about the EHIC scheme